 If you would like to make a financial contribution to help us pay for the lunches, you can donate here

-If you can volunteer to help make the lunches, please get in touch with us by phone or using our Contact Page.
+If you can volunteer to help make the lunches, please just turn up bright and early at 7.00am, or get in touch with us by phone or using our Contact Page.

 Last summer, working in partnership with local community centres, churches and businesses – together with an army of over 200 amazing volunteers – we produced and supplied 52,044 lunches over the school summer holiday (up from 45,268 in the previous year).
 On average this amounted to 8,674 lunches per week (or 1,795 per day).
 Approximately 6050 individual children were fed through the project.
 The lunches were distributed from 27 local centres (one more than in the previous year).